Pringlez/Countdown-Solver/README.md

                 print("\nAnagram(s): None Found!\n")
                 break
 ```
-Version of the solver function basically loops and shuffles the letters into a mix that’s then checked against the dictionary.
+This version of the solver function basically loops and shuffles the letters into a mix that’s then checked against the dictionary.
 Surprisingly this performs the best from the other version of the solver function, there really isn't any need to loop more than 1000 times to find most anagrams from the conundrum.
 ```python
 def get_anagram_3(conundrum, length):